New infinitic.io Website!

 *can be used in a workflow as inline tasks.

-For example, to manage 1 million tasks, we may have a workflow dispatching 1000 child-workflows managing 1000 tasks each)
+For example, to manage 1 million tasks, we can have a workflow dispatching 1000 child-workflows managing 1000 tasks each.

 For easier versioning of workflows, we recommend that: